Designing a Machine Learning-Driven, Cross-Hardware Emulator for Noisy Quantum Computers with Gate-Based Protocols: Introduction

 Recognizing the need for realistic emulators of hardware, several approaches have been proposed to model device noise.
 Prior work has explored parameter optimization of thermal relaxation and depolarizing noise~\cite{georgopoulos2021modeling, bravo2024methodology}.
 Other methods apply noise through perturbations of the Hamiltonian for single-qubit gates, Gaussian phase noise for two-qubit gates, and Gaussian coherent noise to account for control errors~\cite{martin2020digital}.
-These approaches use an underlying physical model of the device as a starting point, such that the accuracy of the noise model depends on the physical model's fidelity and the accessibility of precise device characterization data.
+These approaches use an underlying physical model of the device as a starting point, such that the accuracy of the noise model is limited to that of the physical model as well as the accessibility of precise device characterization data.
+In particular, general users typically lack knowledge of in-situ device conditions of their QPU of interest, such that their implementation of the best available physical models inevitably omit or oversimplify these setup-specific noise effects.

+Existing approaches to noise learning, such as Lindblad-based reconstruction~\cite{malekakhlagh2025efficient} and time-series methods~\cite{berg2025large}), typically rely on physics-informed models and/or time-resolved data.
+In contrast, while our approach is constructed from standard physically motivated noise channels, its parameter determination is entirely data-driven and operates using only gate-based GST data, without requiring pulse-level access or detailed calibration parameters.
+This makes the method more accessible to general users, albeit at the cost of reduced physical interpretability.